luqmaan/dtif-dev-challenges/backend/README.md

 ### Extra credit

-This data is more challenging to query, but if you're enjoying this challenge try one of these:
+This data is more difficult to query, but if you're enjoying this challenge try one of these:

 - List the routes that stop near a location.
 Specify the location using `latitude` and `longitude`.
 You can fetch this data by querying `stops.txt`, `stop_times.txt`, and `trips.txt`.
 - List the next five trips arriving at a particular stop.
 Specify the `stop_id` and `time`.
 You can fetch this data by querying `stops.txt`, `stop_times.txt`, and `trips.txt`.